Balthis House

 Balthis House, also known as E.C.
 Balthis Blacksmith Shop Property and Balthis' Old Stand, is a historic home located at Front Royal, Warren County, Virginia.
-The original section was built about 1787, and is a two-story, five bay, timber-frame vernacular Federal style dwelling.
-The original section is three bay and the house was expanded to its present size in the mid-19th century, at the same time as the addition of the two-story brick rear ell.
+The original section was built about 1787, and is a two-story, five-bay, timber-frame vernacular Federal style dwelling.
+The original section is three bay.
+The house was expanded to its present size in the mid-19th century, at the same time as the addition of the two-story brick rear ell.
 Also on the property are the contributing kitchen dependency and playhouse / gazebo.

 The house is now owned by the Warren Heritage Society and is open for tours.

 The house was listed on the National Register of Historic Places in 2004.
 It is located in the Front Royal Historic District.